MoonPoet/xaprb-src/content/slides/postgresopen-2018-how-to-monitor-postgresql/index.md

 * So you should measure *request* performance above all.
 * *To know if there’s a problem, measure work-getting-done.*

+???
+- QoS is literally whether the database is doing its job right
+- DB's job is to handle requests: "store" "answer"

 ---
 class: roomy
 # What is Quality of Service?